Mermade/jgeXml/README.md

 The parser by default treats all content as strings when converting to JSON, optionally data can be coerced to primitive numbers or null values.

+An experimental limited JSONPath utility is under development.

 ## Limitations